Kyoronginus/Uchinoko-Kawaii/README.md

 cannon-es: Implementing a 3D physics engine to create a dynamic and interactive world with realistic collisions and forces.

 **Art & Asset Pipeline**
-Blender: Modeling, UV unwrapping, and exporting 3D assets (.glb) for the environment and interactive objects.
+Blender: Modeling, UV unwrapping, draco compression, and exporting 3D assets (.glb) for the environment and interactive objects.
 Pixel Art: Designing and creating animated 2D character sprites using Clip Studio Paint PRO.

 **Deployment & Workflow**